Alumni Awards

 After graduating from Sandburg in 2016 with an associate degree, Peterson transferred and earned her bachelor’s in elementary education from the University of Northern Iowa.
 Today, she is a third-grade teacher at Silas Willard Elementary in Galesburg.
 She’s also working to complete her master’s in education in curriculum and instruction at Western Illinois University with an anticipated December 2023 completion date.

 Along with her time devoted to teaching, Peterson serves on various school committees including Social Emotional Learning, Curriculum Leaders and the Family Event Planning.
-In late 2022, Peterson was one of 16 selected nationwide to participate in the highly competitive and prestigious Fulbright-Hays Program that gave her the opportunity to travel to the Philippines for a one-month immersive culture and educational experience.
+In late 2022, Peterson was one of 16 selected nationwide to participate in the highly competitive and prestigious Fulbright-Hays Program that gave her the opportunity to travel to the Philippines for a one-month dimmers culture and educational experience.

 In her community, Peterson serves as president of the local Prairie Players Civic Theatre.
 She has tremendous compassion for all and has opened her own home as a foster parent to children in need of a loving home.
 She has cared for youth ranging in ages 3-16, children with limited English proficiency and children working through traumatic situations.